 Sharing the film When your young people have completed their film, they'll need to export and share it.
-They can save their film in different formats: to be played on the iPad, to be played online or to be burned onto a DVD.
-Support the group in exporting one version in the highest quality possible, which is HD 1080p (1920 x 1080). iMovie will automatically default to this when exporting.
+They can save their film in different formats.
+Support the group in exporting one version in the highest quality possible, which is HD 1080p (1920 x 1080).
 Smaller versions that can be put on a website or a video-sharing site can be HD 720p (1280 x 720).